-The Company has authorized a total of 50,000,000 shares of preferred stock, par value \$0.001 per share, none of which were outstanding at December 31, 2018 and 2017.
-The Company's Board of Directors has the authority to issue preferred stock and to determine the rights, preferences, privileges, and restrictions, including voting rights, without any further vote or action by the Company's stockholders.
+The Company has authorized a total of 50,000,000 shares of preferred stock, par value \$0.001 per share, none of which were outstanding at December 31, 2019 and 2018.
+The Company's Board of Directors (the Board) has the authority to issue preferred stock and to determine the rights, preferences, privileges, and restrictions, including voting rights, without any further vote or action by the Company's stockholders.